Maple Blueberry Buckle

 Crumb Topping

-2. Work in the butter with your fingertips until the mixture looks like wet sand.
-Press it together to form chunks.
+1. n a medium-size bowl, mix the flour, brown sugar, cinnamon and salt.
+Work in the butter with your fingertips until the mixture looks like wet sand with no large pieces of butter remaining.
+Press together to make 1/2-inch chunks.
 Set aside in the refrigerator until ready to use.

 Cake

-2. In a medium bowl, whisk together the flour, baking powder and salt.
-Set aside.
+2. In a medium-size bowl, whisk together the flour, baking powder, salt, cinnamon and nutmeg until well blended.

-3. In a large bowl, cream the butter and sugar with an electric mixer on medium speed, until light and fluffy.
+3. In a large bowl, cream the butter, brown sugar and granulated sugar, with an electric mixer on medium speed, until light and fluffy.
+Beat the eggs into the butter mixture in two separate additions, making sure each one is incorporated before adding the next.
+Beat in the extracts until combined.

-5. In a small bowl, whisk the milk and sour cream together.
-On low speed, mix the flour mixture into the batter in two additions alternating with half of the milk mixture.
-Beat just until combined.
+4. In a small bowl, whisk the milk and sour cream together.
+On low speed, beat the flour mixture into the batter in three additions, alternating with the milk mixture.
+Mix just until combined.

 Recipe Notes

-To find the cake pan I used, click here.
+*To find the 9-inch square cake pan I used, click here.

 Print Recipe